-- Post any information or images relating to patient encounters on social media sites. - Post content including assignments and examinations from FNU courses. - Represent themselves as another person. - Post pictures or descriptions that demonstrate participation of students, faculty, or staff engaging in behavior that could impact their professional reputation.
+- Post any information or images relating to patient encounters on social media sites. - Post content related to academic work, including assignments and examinations from FNU courses. - Represent themselves as another person. - Post pictures or descriptions that demonstrate participation of students, faculty, or staff engaging in behavior that could impact their professional reputation.